Martinism: Louis-Claude de Saint-Martin

 Louis-Claude de Saint-Martin was born in 1743 in Amboise, France, and died in 1803.
 He was originally a barrister before taking a commission in the army at Bordeaux.
-Saint-Martin was initiated into the Elus-Cohens in 1768 and was active in the organization for at least six years.
+Saint-Martin was initiated into the Élus Coëns in 1768 and was active in the organization for at least six years.
 Saint-Martin was initiated into the Reaux-Croix, the highest degree of the Order, and in 1770 became de Pasqually's secretary.

-Saint-Martin became increasingly dissatisfied with the Elus-Cohens' use of theurgic ritual, feeling that it was too sophisticated for the desired end.
+Saint-Martin became increasingly dissatisfied with the Élus Coëns' use of theurgic ritual, feeling that it was too sophisticated for the desired end.
 Instead, he favoured inward contemplation, or what he called "The Way of the Heart".
 Nevertheless, Saint-Martin continued to acknowledge Martinez de Pasqually's influence on his own system of thought.
 In addition, Saint-Martin drew much inspiration from the work of Jakob Böhme.

-In 1777, after failing to convince the Elus-Cohens to adopt a more contemplative practice, he cut back his involvement in the Order.
+In 1777, after failing to convince the Élus Coëns to adopt a more contemplative practice, he cut back his involvement in the Order.
 He ceased all involvement in 1790.

 Saint-Martin outlined his philosophy in several books, using the pen name of "The Unknown Philosopher".
 These include: